bjorion/trainingtool/README.md

 * **Member**: the person taking the training, normally a simple employee
 * **Manager**: any member with people reporting to him
 * **HR**: the management who, under some conditions, has to approve the request after the manager
-* **Training Team**: a member of the BeTraining team who has to approve the request and contact the provider for the actual registration
+* **Training Team**: a member of the Training team who has to approve the request and contact the provider for the actual registration
 * **Admin**: a technical user who can see all requests
 * **Supervisor**: manager and above (Manager, HR, Training Team, Admin)
 * **Office**: HR and above (HR, Training Team, Admin)